Christianity and transgender people: Statements by bishops

+In May 2024 Brother Christian Matson of the Diocese of Lexington in Kentucky publicly came out as trans.
+He believes he is the first openly transgender diocesan hermit in the Catholic Church.
+The Bishop of Lexington, John Stowe, knew Matson was transgender when he hired him and approved his coming out.
+He said that his willingness to support Matson comes from the nature of Matson's vocation, as hermits can be male or female and their role is "relatively quiet and secluded", not including priesthood or "sacramental ministry".

+Independent Catholicism

 Old Catholic Church

 The Old Catholic Church has been affirming and welcoming to transgender members.
 Old Catholic and Independent Catholic churches have been accepting of the LGBT community in general.
-In 2014, one of the first transgender priests was ordained in the Old Catholic Church.
+In 2014 one of the first transgender priests was ordained in the Old Catholic Church.